-The Phragmites Adaptive Management Framework (PAMF) is an important first step at bringing communities together to learn from each other.
-However, at this stage it is also simply measuring Phragmites kill or change in biomass, and not focusing on a desired end goal for each site (e.g. improved native habitat) or increase in native species post-treatment.
+The Phragmites Adaptive Management Framework (PAMF; GLC et al. 2017) is an important and essential first step at bringing communities together to learn from each other, to increase monitoring efforts and to improve treatment techniques.
+However, at this stage it is only measuring Phragmites kill or change in biomass, and not focusing on a desired end goal for each site (e.g., improved native habitat or increase in native species post-treatment) or considering landscape scale interactions.
+We hope to work with the PAMF team to integrate plant diversity monitoring and landscape scale considerations into their protocol.

 The following section provides a table of examples from the many studies we reviewed for this project.
-It provides a useful quick-look at various studies, indicating the parameters that were measured and pros cons for each.
+It provides a useful quick-look at a variety of studies, indicating the parameters that were measured and pros and cons for each.
 Where available, a sketch of the monitoring design was included; otherwise, a figure from the study illustrating some of the findings was inserted instead.